AbsoluteStratos/HKCloudServers/README.md

 > [!TIP]
 > Which CSP should I choose?
 > - GCP - The best free plan that presently has no time limit
 > - AWS - Easier to set up than GCP.
-Free plan has better resources but has limited time offering
+Free plan has better resources but limited time offering
 > - Azure - Best web UI / user experience, but free offering is limited and poor region options

 > [!TIP]